 The British Standard gives recommendations on the design, installation, testing and maintenance of rainwater harvesting systems and the methods of calculating the size of rainwater harvesting tanks.

 The intermediate approach has been used to calculate the storage capacity.

-This is based on a total available roof area on the site of:
+This is based on an available roof area of: